jsgrosman/wrgpt-stats/README.md

       * ...
     * ...

-I ignore the `a` round, because that's just for
+I ignore the `a` round, because that's just for the practice round.

 # Contributing Code